Walter Carpenter (socialist): Activism and Trade Union organisation

 Walter participated in the "Inquiry into the Housing Conditions of the Working Classes of Dublin" which was instigated by Dublin Corporation after tenements had collapsed in Church Street in the city, killing seven people.
 The corporation itself was a major slum landlord at this time.

 Carpenter was a proponent of the Temperance Movement in Ireland, advocating for society to forgo the consumption of alcohol.
 However, unlike some of his peers at the time, he was not a moraliser and did not attribute the use of alcohol as a moral failing.
 In fact, he suggested that the only way in which those residing in Dublin's slums could bare such terrible conditions was by "saturating" themselves in alcohol.
 He also believed that destructive alcoholism was a symptom of poverty, and not the other way around.

 In 1913 he became the general secretary of the International Tailors, Machinists and Pressers Trade Union.
 This union was founded in 1908 by Russian Jewish clothing workers in the city's Little Jerusalem district, and was known colloquially as the "Jewish Union".
 The union later gave its support to independence, including financial support for "those taking strike action against the movement of war munitions by the British Army of Occupation during 1919".
-As part of his role as leader of the Union, Carpenter is reputed to have been a fierce opponent of anti-semitism.
+As part of his role as leader of the Union, Carpenter is reputed to have been a fierce opponent of antisemitism.

 He was active during the 1913 Dublin Lockout.
 During the strike, he gave a speech welcoming the release of James Connolly, and another union leader William Partridge from prison.
 Connolly had been on hunger strike and the two of them had been arrested for "incitement to cause a breach of the peace".
 In this speech Walter revealed that the city's Chief Magistrate E.G. Swifte, notorious for harsh judgements during the strike and who had earlier jailed Connolly, was himself a shareholder in William Martin Murphy's Dublin United Tram Company.

 In 1914, he stood for election during the Dublin Corporation elections, standing in the Fitzwilliam Ward.
 He received 23% of the vote against a candidate from the United Irish League.
 His opponent, James Gallagher, used ethnic and sectarian animosity, referring to Carpenter as "non-Irish" and a proponent of "Anti-Christian Socialism".
 He stood again in the 1920 Dublin municipal elections, but struggled in the now much-expanded field of candidates and because he was neither affiliated with either Sinn Féin nor The Labour Party, the two dominant parties that year.

 In 1921 the Socialist Party of Ireland became the Communist Party of Ireland, with Roddy Connolly as its leader and Carpenter as its General Secretary as well as the editor of their newspaper "the Workers Republic".
 However, by February 1922 he resigned his post as General secretary, citing his trade union commitments.